 Legislative

-The chief function of the legislature is to formulate laws (either social legislation or any other legislation).
-Legislature passes new laws and amends or repeals old ones.
-A law is first presented before the legislature (parliament) as a bill or legislature proposal.
-It goes through several stages of debate and deliberation in the legislature called the legislative process.
-The legislature (parliament) includes the National Assembly and Senate.
+The primary role of the legislature is to enact laws, whether pertaining to social issues or other matters.
+The legislature enacts new laws and modifies or rescinds existing ones.
+A legislation is initially introduced to the legislature (parliament) as a bill or legislative proposal.
+The legislative process involves many phases of discussion and deliberation within the legislature.
+The legislature comprises the National Assembly and the Senate.

-In case it is accepted by the majority of its members at every stage, it is considered as passed by it.
-Then, it is placed before the head of the State for his signature, and it becomes an act or law.
-In all democratic states today, the legislature has control over national finance; it has the power to grant money to the government, which cannot collect taxes without its previous approval.
-The reason is that the legislature, as representatives of the people, is the custodian of their interest and public money.
+If accepted by the majority of its members at each level, it is deemed passed.
+Subsequently, it is presented to the head of State for his signature, therefore transforming it into an act or law.
+In all contemporary democratic governments, the legislature exercises authority over national finances; it possesses the ability to provide funds to the government, which cannot levy taxes without prior consent.

 Executive

-The executive includes all officials of the State from the highest to the lowest, from the president down to a policeman or a Patwari who executes or enforces the law and administers the country.
-In a narrow sense, it denotes the heads of executive departments who determine the policy of the government, that is, the president and minister or the cabinet.
-The executive performs the political function of formulation of law, while the administrators perform the administrative function of enforcing it.
+The executive encompasses all state authorities, ranging from the highest authority, the president, to the lowest, such as a policeman or a Patwari, who implement and enforce the law and govern the country.
+In a restricted sense, it refers to the leaders of executive agencies who establish government policy, specifically the president and ministers or the cabinet.
+The executive formulates laws, while the administrators enforce them.

-The executive sees that the laws are properly enforced, but their actual enforcement in daily administration is the primary duty of public services.
-The essential function of the executive is to maintain law and order.
-The executive also has a duty to defend the State against foreign aggression or internal revolt in order to preserve its integrity and security.
-The executive directly and actively participates in lawmaking.
+The executive ensures the correct execution of laws, however the major responsibility for their practical implementation in everyday administration lies with public services.
+The primary role of the executive is to uphold law and order.
+The administration is also obligated to protect the State from external threats or internal insurrection to maintain its integrity and security.
+The administration engages directly and actively in the legislative process.

 The executive plays a vital role in the implementation of the law.
 All the social legislation that was passed in the past, as well as in the present, was implemented by the executive.
 For example, the offender of the law is arrested by the police officers who bring the offender to the magistrate, who makes a decision according to the situation.
 Thus, the police department and magistrate, who is the executive, play their role in shaping “Social legislation”.